MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 ***

-@"microsoft.quantum.extensions.diagnostics.dumpmachine" is part of the  <xref:microsoft.quantum.extensions.diagnostics> namespace, so in order to use it you must add an `open` statement:
+@"microsoft.quantum.extensions.diagnostics.dumpmachine" is part of the  <xref:microsoft.quantum.diagnostics> namespace, so in order to use it you must add an `open` statement:

 ```qsharp
 namespace Samples